-NEA OIG did not open any new allegation cases during the recent six-month period.
-No criminal investigations were performed during the period.
-Table 5 (page 18) provides a summary of investigative activities during this period.
+We did not open any new allegation cases during the recent six-month period.
+No criminal investigations were performed during this period.

-OTHER ACTIVITIES
+Table 5 (page 14) provides a summary of investigative activities during this period.

-Activities within the Inspector General Community
+OTHER ACTIVITIES Activities within the Inspector General Community

-NEA OIG has allocated resources for responding to information requests from and for the Congress and other agencies.
-The OIG staff have also participated in various efforts by CIGIE, a council of inspectors general that promotes collaboration on integrity, economy, and efficiency issues that transcend individual agencies.
-The NEA OIG is a member of the CIGIE Inspection and Evaluation Committee and Roundtable.
-The OIG staff participates in periodic meetings designed to address issues common to smaller OIGs.
+We have allocated resources for responding to information requests from and for the Congress and other agencies.
+Our staff have also participated in various efforts by CIGIE, a council of inspectors general that promotes collaboration on integrity, economy, and efficiency issues that transcend individual agencies.
+The NEA IG is a member of the CIGIE Inspection and Evaluation Committee and Roundtable.